“‘Continue to remember those in prison as if you were together with them in prison, and those who are mistreated as if you yourselves were suffering.”

 “We put a big map of Tehran on the wall and decided to cover each area.
 At night, we would carry New Testaments in our backpacks and put them in the mailboxes.”
 After finishing each area, they would draw a cross on the map and pray for that area.

 Maryam and Marziyeh’s evangelism efforts came to a screeching halt when the police discovered what they were doing and arrested them but not long after their arrest they began to receive letters – more than 7,500 of them sent from all over the world.
 Thousands of men, women, and children each took a few minutes to write words of encouragement to two young Christians imprisoned for their faith.

 Maryam and Marziyeh told ICC that the letters helped protect them and it greatly encouraged them to know that believers around the world were “standing with us in the battle, and [letting us] know we were not alone.”

 Maryam and Marziyeh were released in November 2008, but so many others remain in prison around the world.
 Every day, they face the terror of guards who aren’t held accountable for their actions.
 They suffer loneliness and isolation in dark prison cells, with little access to the outside world.

 The letters don’t always reach the prisoner.
 In Maryam and Marziyeh’s case they never actually got to read a single one.
 But guess who did read the letters—all 7,500 of them?
 Their guards!
 And as the guards read letter after letter, they began to treat Maryam and Marziyeh differently, knowing the world was watching everything they did.
 The guards even became curious about the Bible verses written in the letters and would ask Maryam and Marziyeh for explanations.

-Please consider joining us in writing letters to believers who, like Maryam and Marziyeh were, are isolated in prison because of the gospel.
+Please consider joining us in writing letters to believers who, like Maryam and Marziyeh were, are isolated in prison because of the Gospel.

-Meet some of our brothers and sisters currently in prison for their faith
+in prison for their faith

 Join our mailing list